 “What do we do about it?”
 I asked.
 “After all, not to defend it, but that behavior seems pretty normal.”

 “Yeah, it’s normal but in a sales arena it’s not acceptable.
 I have to take the blame for not making changes before we started to lose business because of it.
 As for what we do about it, that depends on one’s role.
 The sales manager should be guarding against.
-However, the seller should be guarding against it, too, as the seller is ultimately responsible for their own success.”
+However, the account manager should be guarding against it, too, as the AM is ultimately responsible for their own success.”

 “That makes sense, ” I agreed “because there aren’t enough sales managers to assume that one is available to police our every move.
 Plus, I don’t know a seller that would respond well to that type of management.”

-“Given all of that,” Dick said “let’s put together a short list of the actions sellers can take to avoid complacency.”
+“Given all of that,” Dick said “let’s put together a short list of the actions account managers can take to avoid complacency.”

 With that, Dick took the sales reports and threw them in the garbage.
 Then, he pulled out a fresh pad of paper and his favorite Montblanc pen and we got to work.